 Scrying doesn’t require any special skills, or any particular belief system.
 Like meditation, the ability improves with practice, but that doesn’t mean it’s some supernatural “gift” that only a few people possess.

 Here’s a time-tested method you can use to try it out.
 All you need is a quiet room, half an hour, and a scrying medium of some sort.
-A simple bowl of water will do.
+Crystal balls, scrying stones or black mirrors work well, but even simple bowl of water will do.

-3. Now shift all of your attention to the visual.
-Focus especially on any incontinuities in your scrying surface–ripples, reflected light, floating dust.
-Say out loud what these things remind you of, whether through shape, color, movement, etc. Just free-associate.
+- Now shift all of your attention to the visual.
+Focus especially on any incontinuities in your scrying surface — ripples, reflected light, floating dust.
+Either out loud or in your mind, say what these things remind you of, whether through shape, color, movement, etc. Just free-associate.
 Maybe a spot of light reminds you of an owl’s eye, or a little ripple reminds you of a lake you sailed toy boats on when you were a kid.
 These images may in turn call up others, often things you will see at the edges of your vision.
 For example, while that ripple that reminds you of your childhood lake sits in the center of your visual field, that image may extend itself, allowing you to sense the presence of trees or other people via peripheral vision.

 Individuals may be very sensitive to visions or not so sensitive; wherever you fall on the spectrum has its own advantages and challenges.
 People who have a real sensitivity for scrying and pick up messages easily will need to be extra careful about grounding, and to know when it’s time to quit.
 Less sensitive people won’t be so prone to wandering off into la-la land, but may need to remind themselves that it’s okay to let their imagination run free, and that there are no “right” or “wrong” results to this exercise.